 Who Is Kate Winslet?

-Born on October 5, 1975, in Reading, England, Kate Winslet started acting at age 7.
+Kate Winslet started acting at age 7.
 She starred on the British stage until the mid-1990s, when she appeared in her first film, Heavenly Creatures.
-In 1997 she had the lead in Titanic, which propelled her to international stardom.
-She has since starred in several offbeat films and has won the best actress Oscar for The Reader.
+In 1997 she had the lead role in Titanic, which propelled her to international stardom.
+She has since starred in several films and won the best actress Oscar for The Reader.
 She has also received several Golden Globes, including wins for Revolutionary Road, Mildred Pierce and Steve Jobs.

 Born on October 5, 1975, in Reading, England, Kate Elizabeth Winslet is the granddaughter of two theater managers (her maternal grandparents founded Reading Repertory Theatre) and the daughter of two actors.
 Winslet began acting as a child, making her first appearance on British television at age 7 in a cereal commercial.
 In 1988, she appeared on the TV series Shrinks; three years later, she left school to pursue her fledgling acting career.

 Winslet appeared on the British stage in productions such as Adrian Mole and Peter Pan, and had a recurring role on the British sitcom Get Back, before landing her debut film role in Heavenly Creatures (1994), directed by Peter Jackson.
 In the film, Winslet played Juliet Hulme, a schoolgirl with tuberculosis whose obsessive friendship with a classmate leads the two girls to murder the classmate's mother in order to avoid separation.